-The data generated through Firefly Atlas are intended to be used for more detailed conservation assessments and planning, mapping of ranges and distribution, improving our understanding of phenology, and threats.
+The data generated through Firefly Atlas are intended to be used for more detailed conservation assessments and planning, mapping of ranges and distribution, and improving our understanding of phenology and threats.

-Firefly Atlas is a targeted inventory project, focusing most on the question of Where (distribution) and When (distribution and phenology) for select species, and is less geared toward questions of How many species (diversity/species richness) or How many individuals (abundance, relative abundance).
+Firefly Atlas is a targeted inventory project, focusing most on the questions of where (distribution) and when (phenology) for select species, and is less geared toward questions of How many species (diversity/species richness) or How many individuals (abundance, relative abundance).